jupyter-server/jupyter-scheduler/docs/users/index.md

 !["Notebook Jobs list sorted alphabetically after Job Name header is clicked"](./images/headers.png)

-You can also delete each job or pause its execution in the list by clicking appropriate buttons in "Actions" column.
+You can also delete each job or stop a running job by clicking the buttons in the "Actions" column.
+The job definitions list also has a button to pause and resume a job definition.
+Paused job definitions do not start jobs.

 !["Delete and Stop buttons in Actions column"](./images/actions_list.png)